briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     4507.04, and 4507.05, shall operate any motor vehicle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid driver's license issued under Ohio R.C.
-Chapter 4507 or a commercial driver's license issued under Ohio R.C.
-Chapter 4506.
+[Chapter 4507][ORC Chapter 4507] or a commercial driver's license issued under Ohio R.C.
+[Chapter 4506][ORC Chapter 4506].

     2. _(2)_ No person, except a person expressly exempted under Ohio R.C.
     4507.03, 4507.04, and 4507.05, shall operate any motorcycle upon a public road or highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality unless the person has a valid license as a motorcycle operator that was issued upon application by the Registrar of Motor Vehicles under Ohio R.C.
-Chapter 4507.
+[Chapter 4507][ORC Chapter 4507].
 The license shall be in the form of an endorsement, as determined by the Registrar, upon a driver's or commercial driver's license, if the person has a valid license to operate a motor vehicle or commercial motor vehicle, or in the form of a restricted license as provided in Ohio R.C.
 4507.14, if the person does not have a valid license to operate a motor vehicle or commercial motor vehicle.

 2. _(b)_ Upon the request or motion of the prosecuting authority, a noncertified copy of the law enforcement automated data system report or a noncertified copy